wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 * author name fix and more

 = 3.0.5 =
-* Admob configuration
+* Now you can add Admob banners to your app via the

 = 3.0.4 =
-* Bug fixes
+* Bug fixes: minor fixes

 = 3.0.3 =
 * Fix for New Relic users

 = 3.0.2 =
-* Fixed a bug in menu configuration
+* Bug fixes: minor fixes

 = 3.0.1 =
 * Fixed a bug in menu configuration

 = 3.0 =
-* new simpler user interface
+* Improved and simplified user interface
-* additional functionality including adding custom fields and excerpts to article lists
+* Now you can add custom fields and excerpts to article lists
-* new Advertising functionality including support for MoPub and Google DFP
+* New Advertising functionality including support for MoPub and Google DFP
-* many more improvements and bug fixes
+* Minor bug fixes

 = 2.3.9.5 =
 * Bug fix - 404 page on fetching posts through app